FowluhhDev/skye/README.md

 ```

 ## Building
 Run `npm i` inside the project directory and run `npm run build` to compile it.
-You can also use `npm run test` to test the "Two processes" example.
+You can also use `npm run test` to test the "Mouse movement" example.